 The New York-based quartet Living Colour made its mark during the administration of George Bush No. 1, disappeared and has reunited and re-emerged during Bush Administration No. 2.
-As is the case with the political dynasty of that and this era, very little has changed with Living Colour.
+As is the case with the political dynasty of that and this era, very little has changed with this rock band.
 Once hailed as a grand mating of the Bad Brains and Van Halen, Living Colour is still pretty much mining the same lode, with the decoration of a few snazzy loops and samples.
 Other than that, it’s guitar-driven hard rock, plain and simple.
 A perfect soundtrack, it would seem, for a club that stands on the very site of the epitome of a more glittering variation on that theme, the late and occasionally lamented Gazzari’s.